 Both reactions are valid, and they come from the same fact: Tamarindo town and Tamarindo beach are two different experiences.
 The town is busy, English-speaking, and packed with bars.
 The beach is enormous, golden, and you can still find an empty stretch of it by walking ten minutes south to Playa Langosta or driving five minutes north to Playa Grande.
 The trick is knowing which one you want before you book a hotel — and this guide will help you decide.

-Where Tamarindo actually is
+Where Tamarindo actually is (map and location)

-Tamarindo sits on the Pacific coast of Guanacaste province, on the western side of the Nicoya Peninsula.
 From a planning perspective, the only number that matters: it's about 1 hour 15 minutes from LIR (Liberia airport) and 5 hours from SJO (San José airport).
 That gap is why nearly every Tamarindo traveler flies into LIR if they can.

 The town itself is small — you can walk from one end to the other in 15 minutes.
 Most hotels, restaurants, and surf schools cluster along the main beachfront road.
 Behind that, dirt streets head inland to quieter B&Bs and vacation rentals.
 The estuary at the north end separates Tamarindo from Playa Grande and the leatherback turtle reserve.